GilbertoCunha/ParallelComputing/Trabalho1/README.md

-version0: The code directly imported from portuguese wikipedia.
+bubble: The code directly imported from portuguese wikipedia.
-version1:
+bubble1:
     - Reduce number of inner cycles (subtract j)
     - Remove size checking (it is done before calling the function)
+bubble2:
-    - Change order of comparison in inner cycle for memory hierarchy
+    - Change if statement order of comparison in inner cycle for memory hierarchy

 | Métricas | Array Size |     CC      |     #I      |    CPI     |     L1 Misses     | Texe (us)  |
 |----------|------------|-------------|-------------|------------|-------------------|------------|